Lumavate-Team/documentation/docs/2-development.rst

 Docker provides troubleshooring information for both `Windows <https://docs.docker.com/docker-for-windows/troubleshoot/>`_ and `Mac <https://docs.docker.com/docker-for-mac/troubleshoot/>`_ if you encounter issues with your download.

 .. note::
   Lumavate relies heavely on Docker for its tool develpoment.
-Many of the commands, options, and syntax that are requared when devloping   a tool will comes from Docker.
+Many of the commands, options, and syntax that are requared when devloping   a tool will come from Docker.
 Therfore, we recomand that you learn more about Docker and how it works at: https://docs.docker.com.

 .. _Setup Lumavate Containers: